 - The dissipation of energy without accomplishing useful work.

-resistance that is utilized for cable and wire jacketings, wiring devices,
+- An abrasion-resistant thermoplastic with effective chemical resistance.
+It is utilized for cable and wire jacketing, wiring devices, connectors, and plugs.

 - A unit of measurement referring to electrical resistance.